-This test uses AssertJ assertions and JUnit to test that when a Person instance is describilized via Jackson from the specified JSON fixture it matches the given object.
+This test uses AssertJ assertions and JUnit to test that when a Person instance is deserialized via Jackson from the specified JSON fixture it matches the given object.

-2.12.2 Testing Resources
+15.2 Testing Resources

 While many resource classes can be tested just by calling the methods on the class in a test, some resources lend themselves to a more full-stack approach.
-For these, use ResourceTestRule, which loads a given resource instance in an in-memory Jersey server:
+For these, use ResourceExtension, which loads a given resource instance in an in-memory Jersey server: